xmen4xp/graph-framework-for-microservices/docs/getting_started/DatamodelWorkflow.md

     ```

 <details><summary>FAQ</summary>
-1. The above commmand shows unable to connect to gitlab.eng.vmware.com ?
+1. The above command shows unable to connect to gitlab.eng.vmware.com ?

 Verify that you have permissions to the repo